commit 611b65f (2025-10-08 10:55:50 -0400) Torsten Scholak: wip

 -- | Expected revenue (from successfully completed AI tasks)

-type Revenue = Quantity Rational
+type Revenue = Quantity Scalar

 -- | Operational cost (to perform AI tasks)

-type Cost = Quantity Rational
+type Cost = Quantity Scalar

 A task is an abstract unit of AI work (e.g., a completed chat interaction, a document processed, typical of your business use case):